 TNOYS always looks to empower young people in decision-making about their own lives and communities.
-One of our young adult partners, Franklin Pierce, testified during the 86th legislative session in 2019 and was excited to be involved in TNOYS’ policy work once again this year.
+One of our young adult partners, Franklin Fisher, testified during the 86th legislative session in 2019 and was excited to be involved in TNOYS’ policy work once again this year.
 Thanks in part to Franklin’s testimony in 2019, TNOYS and our members were able to secure several exciting wins at the Capitol.

 Franklin told us that his lived experience inspires him to advocate for other youth and young adults in any way he can.
 Franklin’s life with his mom and dad was marked by conflict and substance abuse, and he experienced homelessness while in school.
 Despite these obstacles, Franklin graduated high school and was able to successfully get on his feet as a young adult thanks to the transitional living program at TNOYS member Lifeworks.

 We sat down with Franklin to learn more about his experience working with TNOYS on our policy work, and his hopes for the upcoming legislative session.

 I know that your own lived experience has inspired you to help young people.
 How has your experience helped you advocate for others?